 4. Simple Grasp and Release Activities

-- Stacking blocks or inserting coins into a coin slot for example helps to increase precision and hand eye coordination required for scissor skills development.
+- Stacking blocks or inserting coins into a coin slot for example helps to increase the precision and hand-eye coordination required for scissor skills development.

 Practicing Cutting Skills With Other Materials

 Jumping right into using paper with scissors might be challenging for some children.
 Here is a list of materials that can be used to practice cutting before paper to increase independence and confidence with scissors:

 - Drinking straws